zombor/hledger-envelope-budget/README.md

 2. `assets:cash:<account>:checking` and `assets:cash:<account>:savings` - This is checking and savings for a single bank account.
 I only have one bank, so mine is `assets:cash:ally:checking`.
 This is where paychecks go when I get paid.
 More on this next.
 3. `assets:cash:<account>:budget:checking|savings:<category>` - These are envelopes where spendable money goes.
 This is where _all_ spendable money goes.
 This means that your actual checking and savings accounts should have a zero balance in your ledger.
 When you add up the budget categories in your `budget:checking:*` accounts, it should add up to the amount in your physical checking account.
 This way you can never overspend your balance as long as you follow your envelopes.
 It is a bit deceiving, but it's good for tracking!
 4. `assets:cash:<account>:budget:checking|savings:unallocated` - This is money that you don't have a job for yet.
 All money needs a category, even if it's not assigned yet.
+5. `assets:cash:<account>:budget:checking|savings:pending:<credit-card>` - This is money that is set aside to pay a credit card.
+Whenever you buy something on a credit card, you'll transfer money from your budget envelope to this account.
+This ensures that you always have enough money to pay your credit card at the end of the month.
+It's scoped to checking or savings so that you can keep track of where to pay from.
+It's probably pretty rare to pay a credit card from a savings account, so I'd expect this to only be a checking sub-account.
+Doing this also lets you reconcile your `assets:cash:<account>:budget:checking` account with your actual checking balance.
+If you run `hledger bal <account>:budget --cleared`, this number should match your physical bank balance.

 ### Liabilities